-The materials for Grade 5 Wonders is reflective of an asset-based approach and supports multilingual learners to use their experiences, linguistic and cultural backgrounds and intersectional identities in multiple ways.
-The additional student reads include books that explore and discuss topics related to culture and experiences; some of the titles include Dancing the Flamenco, No Place Like Home, and Flying Home.
-The resource library also contains a supplemental resource, Newcomer Cards, that has pictures of different items as well as the name of the item to go with the picture.
-This helps the multilingual student make the connection between the home and target language.
+The materials for Grade 1 Wonders are reflective of an asset-based approach and support multilingual learners to use their experiences, linguistic and cultural backgrounds, and intersectional identities in multiple ways.
+The additional student reads include books that explore and discuss topics related to culture and experiences.
+Examples of the readings include It's Labor Day, Helping Me, Helping You, Latkes for Sam, and Homes Around the World.
+The resource library also contains a supplemental resource, Newcomer Cards (K-2), that has pictures of different items as well as the name of the item to go with the picture.
+This resource helps the multilingual student make the connection between the home and target language.